Early Muslim conquests: Conquest of Hispania and Septimania: 711–721

-The Muslim conquest of Iberia is notable for the brevity and unreliability of the available sources.
+The Muslim conquest of Hispania is notable for the brevity and unreliability of the available sources.
 After the Visigothic king of Spain Wittiza died in 710, the kingdom experienced a period of political division.
 The Visigothic nobility was divided between the followers of Wittiza and his successor Roderic.
 Akhila, Wittiza's son, had fled to Morocco after losing the succession struggle, and Muslim tradition states that he asked the Muslims to invade Spain.
 Starting in the summer of 710, the Muslim forces in Morocco had launched several successful raids into Spain, which demonstrated the weakness of the Visigothic state.

 Taking advantage of the situation, the Muslim Berber commander, Tariq ibn Ziyad, who was stationed in Tangiers at the time, crossed the Strait of Gibraltar with an army of Arabs and Berbers in 711.
 Most of the invasion force of 15,000 were Berbers, with the Arabs serving as an "elite" force.
-Ziyad landed on the Rock of Gibraltar on 29 April 711.
+Tariq landed on the Rock of Gibraltar on 29 April 711.
 After defeating Roderic at the river Guadalete on 19 July 711, Muslim forces advanced, capturing cities one after another.
 The capital of Toledo surrendered peacefully.
 Some of the cities surrendered with agreements to pay tribute and local aristocracy retained a measure of former influence.
 The Spanish Jewish community welcomed the Muslims as liberators from the oppression of the Catholic Visigothic kings.